Sonny Mehta: Awards and recognition

 Mehta won Lifetime Achievement Awards for publishing in India, the UK, and the United States.
 He was awarded an honorary doctorate by Bard College in 2008.
 He was in the Hall of Fame in Vanity Fairs Best-Dressed Men in the World list.

 He was named 2015 Person of the Year by Publishers Weekly.

 In 2018, the Center for Fiction awarded Mehta the Maxwell E. Perkins Award, honouring the lifetime work of an editor, publisher or agent "who over the course of his or her career has discovered, nurtured and championed writers of fiction in the United States."

 Personal life

 In 1965, he married Gita Patnaik, daughter of Biju Patnaik and sister of Naveen Patnaik.
 She later became a documentary film-maker and writer under her married name.
-They had one son, Aditya Singh Mehta.
+They have one son, Aditya Singh Mehta.

+Death

-Sonny Mehta died on 30 December 2019 at the age of 77, in Manhattan, New York, of complications from pneumonia.
+Mehta died on 30 December 2019 at the age of 77, in Manhattan, New York, of complications from pneumonia.
 To celebrate his life, memorial events were held in New York and in London.
 John Grisham dedicated his 2020 novel A Time for Mercy to the memory of Mehta, as did British author Robert Harris with his 2020 novel V2.